ChristerNilsson/2023/023B-SeniorSchack/README.md

 * Extension: [Tables](https://python-markdown.github.io/extensions/tables/)

-* The hidden directory *files* can be used for storing files.

-* Latest news are stored in the *files/news* directory
-    * The number of shown items is set in settings.latestNews.
+* style.css
+This file can be used in all levels of the hierarchy.
+Lower levels has higher priority.